eniewold/unchain-readthedocs/docs/source/login.rst

 * Click on the 'New Mobile Session Code' button shown,
 * Use the code shown to sign in on mobile.

-When the mobile application is opened, the generated access code is requested.
-Enter the code in the sign in screen to access your account.
+On the mobile app sign in screen, select the 'Code' tab to use the generated code to sign in.

 .. note::
    The shown code is only valid for a limited amount of time.